turnanehri/JavaScript3/Week1/MAKEME.md

 ## Part 3 - <small>Select list, repo details</small>
 **Deadline: Friday evening**

+- [ ] As in the example, in your application's header, create and populate a `<select>` list with all the repository's names.

+  > *Hint*: map again.

+- [ ] When the user selects a repository, display its details, nicely formatted.
+Display at least its name, a description, its number of forks, and when it was last updated, nicely formatted.
+Bonus points for nice icons.
+Even more bonus points for a conditional, dynamic nice icon for one of its properties, like `has_wiki`.
+Or be even more creative.
+Everything's possible.

+  > *Hints*:
+  > - How do you handle a user selecting a value in the `<select>` list?
+  > - In what *scope* will you have to declare the result of the call, so that you can access it later on?
+  > - How will you find the selected repository in the complete array?
+Hints: option value, filter
+  > - How to convert a [ISO 8601](https://nl.wikipedia.org/wiki/ISO_8601) date string into a JavaScript `Date` (we haven't seen this yet, so Google!), and then format it as a human-readable *locale date string* and *locale time string*?

-### 1.7 Handing in your homework
+# Handing in your homework

 If necessary, review the instructions how to [Hand in homework](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/homework_pr.md) using GitHub pull request.

-To test whether your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain ESLinr errors.
-Open a terminal window in VSCode and type the following command:
+To test whether your code will be accepted when you submit your homework as a pull request you need to ensure that it does not contain ESLint errors.
+Open a terminal window in VS Code (or elsewhere) in the main JavaScript3 directory and type the following command:

 ```
 npm test